 There are other, more nightmarish metaphors in here, but I’ll let people take from the photographs whatever they will, just as people will come to their own conclusions when seeing the scale of the display in the park.

 Heard’s achievement here is profoundly moving, but the display is strictly temporary and will be removed after Thursday 7th July; I urge you to see it, if you possibly can.
 The figures are available to buy, and profits will go to the Exeter Foundation and the SSAFA Armed Forces Charity.
 There is more information here at the official 19240 Shrouds of the Somme website.

-Five of these images will be on display throughout November 2016 at the Barnfield Theatre in Exeter, as part of their Gratitude exhibition.
-You can buy the framed prints from there if you wish.
+Five of these images were displayed throughout November 2016 at the Barnfield Theatre in Exeter, as part of their Gratitude exhibition.